CMASCenter/pcluster-cmaq/docs/user_guide/system-requirements.md

 Cost for lustre storage of a monthly simulation

       2,681.5 GB x 0.00046658 USD per hour x 24 hours x 5 days = $150 USD

+Need to develop a reproducable workflow that does the post processing after every month, and then copies what is required to the S3 Bucket